 If you are planning to visit most of the attractions in Kitano Ijinkan-gai, head up the hill for those attractions close to Kitanochō Square (北野町広場) because the last thing you want to do is climb up the hill once you are tired!

-Tip: If you are already tired by the time you reach the staircases, drop by Kobe Rokko Farm (神戸六甲牧場 北野本店) just diagonally opposite the staircases.
-You can reward yourself with the soft-serve ice cream made from the freshly squeezed milk from Rokkōsan Pasture (神戸市立 六甲山牧場) to get some energy back!
+Tip: If you are already tired by the time you reach the staircases, drop by Kobe Rokko Farm (神戸六甲牧場 北野本店), just diagonally opposite them.
+To regain some energy, you can reward yourself with soft-serve ice cream made from freshly squeezed milk from Rokkōsan Pasture (神戸市立 六甲山牧場).

 The Former Thomas House (風見鶏の館)